istio/istio/samples/bookinfo/README.md

 ## Update YAML files to point to the newly created images

-You need to update the YAML file with the latest tag that you used during the build eg: `$HUB:$TAG`.
+You need to update the YAML file with the latest tag that you used during the build, eg: `$HUB:$TAG`.

 Run the following script to update the YAML files in one step.